How To Open A German Bank Account: What Are My Choices?

 So, let’s start with a quick overview of how to open a German bank account and the different choices available to the consumer.
 Retail banking is not as consolidated as it is in most other European countries and there are hundreds of banks operating in Germany, many of them only operating in a specific city or region.

-I will then conclude with some of the most common questions I see in forums and Facebook Groups for expats on all topics relating to how to open a German bank account.
+I will then move on to some of the most common questions I see in forums and Facebook Groups for expats on all topics relating to how to open a bank account here in Germany.

 Sparkassen & Volksbanken

 These are local banks, with a strong focus on small and medium-sized businesses, regional development and long-standing customers.
 In UK terms, they are similar to building societies, whereas in US terms, they are similar to credit unions.

 While it is true that the Volksbank or Sparkasse brand & logo is the same nationwide, each regional / city Sparkasse or Volksbank operates as an independent entity.
 What that means to customers is that there are some standardised products and services offered across the whole network, but each bank is its own legal entity and thus determine their own set of charges and T&Cs.
 In practical terms, your account therefore is not portable from, say, Berliner Sparkasse to Frankfurter Sparkasse if you move within Germany and want to keep the same in-branch access.
 This is because they may be part of the same alliance but are essentially different banks.

 Both of these chains have large branch networks, stretching into city suburbs and also operating extensively throughout rural areas.
 Don’t expect to pop in there at lunch time to do your banking though…

 Nationwide Banks with Branch Networks